sap-tutorials/sap-build-process-automation/tutorials/spa-academy-run-salesorderprocess/spa-academy-run-salesorderprocess.md

      }

     ```

-    >The amount must be entered as a number (no quotes) and dates must be entered in the format above for the expected delivery date.
+    >Common issues when you are unable to start the instance:

+    >1.
+SAP Build Process Automation supports the ISO 8601 format for date and time: YYYY-MM-DD (2023-03-16) and hh:mm:ss (15:33:16).Hence make sure to enter `expectedDeliveryDate` in the supported format as shown above.
+    >2.
+There is no mismatch in the field names.
+    >3.
+Data type mismatch.
+For example, if you enter order amount as a string instead of a number ("orderAmount":"120000").

-    Click **Start New Instance and Close**.
+6. Click **Start New Instance and Close**.

     <!-- border -->![Run](5.png)

     >Don't modify the payload when you integrate with SAP Build Apps.

 ### Monitoring the process flow